November 6, 2024

 This complex relationship with marijuana highlights both Mailer’s desire to push the boundaries of his psyche and the dangers inherent in this approach.
 His journal reveals a pattern of oscillation between exhilaration and terror, an emblem of his belief that the path to true genius was fraught with peril.

 Mailer’s use of marijuana, then, can be seen as both an act of rebellion against societal norms and an effort to dismantle his own limitations as an artist.
-These experiences paved the way for his later, more public explorations of the “psychic outlaw” persona, which he fully embraces in The White Negro and other works.
+These experiences paved the way for his later, more public explorations of the “psychic outlaw” persona, which he fully embraces in his 1957 essay The White Negro and later works.

 Major Themes in Lipton’s